akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/feature-summary.md

 We often recommend asynchronous communication between Microservices by using a message broker, such as Kafka.
-With Projections over gRPC you could have the same advantages of loosely coupled and reliable message delivery without the burden and cost of operating the broker infrastructure?
-As a bonus, you would gain low latency cross region delivery of messages.
+With Projections over gRPC you could have the same advantages of loosely coupled and reliable message delivery without the burden and cost of operating the broker infrastructure.
+As a bonus, you would gain low-latency cross region delivery of messages.

 FIXME graphic that is more overview and less step by step? (this is the same as projection gRPC)